dgrahn/phd_prereqs_bak/README.md

 | 119                | Improper Restriction of Operations within the Bounds of a Memory Buffer
 | 476                | [NULL Pointer Dereference](cwe_476.md)
 | 469                | [Use of Pointer Subtraction to Determine Size](cwe_469.md)
-| 20, 457, 805, etc. | Improver Input Validation, Use of Uninitialized Variable, Buffer Access with Incorrect Length Value, etc.
+| 20, 457, 805, etc. | Improper Input Validation, Use of Uninitialized Variable, Buffer Access with Incorrect Length Value, etc.

 ## Prerequisite Tasks